 Vila Nova de Milfontes Town Centre

-The town center is extremely chilled and not spoilt by mass tourism or development.
+The town centre is extremely chilled and not spoilt by mass tourism or development.
 It almost has a Portuguese village feel to it.
-There’s a pretty good selection of restaurants to satisfy most appetites and a small handful of bars/cafes for laid back drinks with other tourists and locals.
+There’s a pretty good selection of restaurants to satisfy most appetites and a small handful of bars/cafes for laid-back drinks with other tourists and locals.

 However, be warned, the restaurants can get full pretty quickly in the evenings due to limited supply.
 Even post high season in September we one night found ourselves walking from restaurant to restaurant trying to find an available table.
 It took almost an hour!
 Book ahead if you can.